masseydigital/az203-exam-prep/README.md

 To create _Docker_ containers you need to install Docker onto your local machine.
 [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/) will allow us to do just that.
 Docker containers run in a virtual box.
 You can use the _docker images_ command to view the images that are in your docker container.

 The _Container Registry_ resource in Azure is a place that you can store containers which users can pull containers from (similar to how Github holds code).
 They have different SKUs that have different capabilities for respective prices.
-To tag containers for your container registry, you can use the _docker tag <app-name> <container registry name>/<app name>:<v#>_ command.
-To push the docker image, you can use the _docker push <container registry name>/<app name>:<v#>_ command.
+To tag containers for your container registry, you can use the _docker tag [app-name] [container registry name]/[app name]:[v#>_ command].
+To push the docker image, you can use the _docker push [container registry name]/[app name]:[v#]_ command.

 [Code Samples](https://github.com/Azure-Samples/aks-dotnet-manage-kubernetes-cluster)